1922 regnal list of Ethiopia: Alaqa Taye's History of the People of Ethiopia

-Alaqa Taye Gabra Mariam (1861–1924) was a Protestant Ethiopian scholar, translator and teacher whose written works include books on grammar, religion and Ethiopian history.
+Alaqa Taye Gabra Mariam (1861–1924) was a Protestant Ethiopian scholar, translator, and teacher whose written works include books on grammar, religion, and Ethiopian history.
 He was ordered by Emperor Menelik II to write a complete history of Ethiopia using Ethiopian, European and Arab sources.
 Taye's first historical work was Ya-Ityopya Hizb Tarik ("History of the People of Ethiopia"), published in 1922, the same year Tafari's regnal list was written.
-The book contained legends and folk stories around the origins of different people of Ethiopia.
-Ya-Ityopya Hizb Tarik was a condensed from of a much larger work titled Ya-Ityopya Mangist Tarik ("History of the Ethiopian State"), which has not been published and is only known to exist in partial form as manuscripts.
+The book contained legends and folktales about the origins of various peoples of Ethiopia.
+Ya-Ityopya Hizb Tarik was a condensed form of a much larger work titled Ya-Ityopya Mangist Tarik ("History of the Ethiopian State"), which has not been published and is only known to exist in partial form as manuscripts.
 Sergew Hable Selassie felt this book did not "do justice to [Taye's] erudition and does not reflect his true ability", as it was based on "unreliable sources" and was "not at all systematic".

 History of the People of Ethiopia contains a regnal list that matches closely with the one copied by Tafari.
 The first edition from 1922 included a list of monarchs who reigned after the birth of Christ, beginning with Bazen (8 BC).
 The sixth edition from 1965 expanded the list to include monarchs who reigned from Akhunas Saba II (1930 BC) onwards, corresponding with the Ag'azyan and Menelik dynasties of Tafari's list.
 The first edition does refer to the earlier dynasties of Ori and Kam and provides some background information on them, despite not including them in the regnal list at the end of the book.
 The longer text Ya-Ityopya Mangist Tarik originally contained more in-depth information on all the dynasties that appear on Tafari's version of the regnal list.